megg-at-github/JET-OS-Open-Source-Project/README.md

    Password package
    Psutil
    Bcrypt
-   Datetime(You can instll these on command prompt, and for the commands to install, you can google it.)
+   Datetime(You can install these on command prompt, and for the commands to install, you can google it.)